100+ Sinking Funds Categories to Help You Master Budgeting

 Personal care is important for managing your physical and emotional health, especially if you’re a busy mom.
 So you may want to set up personal care sinking funds categories for:

-What Are the Most Important Sinking Funds to Have?
+What Are the Most Important Sinking Funds Categories?

 Sinking funds are optional and you don’t have to include them in your budget.
 But if you do decide to use sinking funds categories, there are a few that are usually essential to have.

-• Medical expenses – Health insurance can cover a lot of things but not always everything.
-A medical expense sinking fund can help with covering gaps in your policy.
+- Medical expenses – Health insurance can cover a lot of things but not always everything.
+A medical expense sinking fund can help with coverage gaps in your policy.

 How Much Should You Have in a Sinking Fund?